Noam Zylberman

-Noam Zylberman (נועם זילברמן; born June 30, 1973) is an Israeli-born Canadian voice actor.
+Noam Zylberman (נועם זילברמן) is an Israeli-born Canadian voice actor.

 Early life

 Zylberman was born in Haifa, Israel to Jewish parents.
 His family relocated to Canada when he was two years old.
 He attended Arlington Middle School and Vaughan Road Collegiate school in Toronto, and has an older sister, Ilana.

 Career

 While growing up in Richmond Hill, Ontario, Zylberman booked his own audition for a Crunchie commercial at age ten, and had landed several voice acting jobs in animated TV series by the time he was 13 years old.
 He went on to provide voices for many characters on animated series such as The Raccoons, ALF Tales, Garbage Pail Kids, Sylvanian Families, and Care Bears.

 He gained some notoriety playing the title role in The Outside Chance of Maximilian Glick, a coming-of-age feature film about being Jewish in a multicultural rural Manitoba town.
 In a year-end arts review for 1988, the Toronto Star's Sid Adilman called Zylberman "the best newcomer to English-Canadian movies this year".
 He was slated to reprise the role in a subsequent CBC Television series, Max Glick, but more than two years passed before production on the series started, and by that time he had grown too tall for the role.

 In 1989, he played the role of Tom Bradshaw in the TV movie Last Train Home, and received a nomination for Best Young Actor in a Cable Special at the 12th Youth in Film Awards.